 - For U.S. Visas the chosen biometric identifier method is a digital photo and electronic fingerprints.
 All fingers of a visa applicant are electronically scanned in a quick, inkless process during the consular officer's interview with the applicant.

 Travel without a Visa - Visa Waiver Program - Each traveler holding a valid passport from any of the Visa Waiver Program (VWP) countries, regardless of age or passport used, must present an individual machine-readable passport (MRP) in order to enter the United States without a visa.
 Depending on the date the traveler's passport was issued, other passport requirements apply.
 If a prospective traveler does not meet requirements to travel without a visa, he/she will need to apply for a U.S. visa, and cannot travel on VWP.
-See Visa Waiver Program for complete details.
+See Visa Waiver Program and the Department of Homeland Security (DHS) website for complete details.
 Additionally, all VWP travelers are required to have an approved Electronic System for Travel Authorization (ESTA) before traveling to the United States.

 - Admission into the United States - Select travel procedures and biometrics to learn more about the Department of Homeland Security’s program at U.S. ports-of-entry, which verifies the identity of the traveler using the electronic fingerprint data and digital photographs.

 Applicant Refusal to be Fingerprinted at Visa Interview